ujjavala/trade-management-app/README.md

 -   GET /api/accounts: Retrieves all accounts.
 -   GET /api/accounts/{id}: Retrieves a specific account by ID.
 -   POST /api/accounts: Creates a new account.
 -   PUT /api/accounts/{id}: Updates an existing account by ID.
+If no ID is supplied in the body, the ID from the URL is used.
+If the IDs do not match, a `BadRequest` is returned.
 -   DELETE /api/accounts/{id}: Deletes an account by ID.
 -   GET /api/accounts/search?id={id}&lastName={lastName}: Searches for accounts by ID and/or last name.